bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 published: false

 ---
 This guide describes how to set up, configure and deploy your React Native project to its own distribution platform using Bitrise in no time!
-When configuring your workflow, keep in mind that your React Native repo consists of an Android and an iOS project so all configs should be done as you would normally do in the case of your Android and iOS app development.
-After having run a React Native build, first an Android, then an iOS build gets built.
-If your organization has more than one concurrency, you can have Android and iOS run simultaneously.
+Your React Native repo consists of an Android and an iOS project so all configurations should be done as you would normally do with Android and iOS apps.
+When running a React Native project, you will see that first an Android, then an iOS build gets built.
+If your organization has more than one concurrency, you can have Android and iOS builds run simultaneously.

 ## Before setting up a React Native project